Angular observables and branching ratio for $B_s\to \phi \ell^+ \ell^-$ decay: Numerical results

 The average values of the angular observables, integrated over the full $q^2$ range, are shown in Table~\ref{tab:obs-numerics}.
-The table compares our results from the CCQM with the PQCD predictions from \cite{Jin:2020qfp}.
+The table compares our results from the CCQM with the PQCD predictions~\cite{Jin:2020qfp}.

-The preceding calculations employed Wilson coefficients at the Next-to-Leading Logarithmic (NLL) order.
-At this order, only the coefficient $C_9^{\rm eff}$ possesses an imaginary part.
-Given that the calculated form factors are real, the optimized observable $S_7$ is identically zero.
+The optimized observable $S_7$ is precisely zero.
+This follows from the use of real form factors in conjunction with NLL-order Wilson coefficients, where an imaginary part is present only in $C_9^{\rm eff}$.
 Furthermore, the optimized observable $P_1$ remains small across a large range of values for any choice of Wilson coefficients.
 It is easy to verify that $P_1\propto A_0(0)-V(0)$ for $q^2=0$.
-In CCQM, $A_0(0)=0.40$ and $V(0)=0.31$, so this leads to a truly small value of $P_1$.
-Note that $A_0(0)=V(0)$ in the heavy quark limit.
+In CCQM, the values $V(0)=0.31$ and $A_0(0)=0.40$ deviate from the heavy quark limit equality, producing a very small $P_1$.